-Further support for the hypothesis that deferasirox 3a is a protein-binding inhibitor of JMJD2A comes from spectroscopic analyses.
+Further support for the hypothesis that deferasirox 3a is a direct protein-binding inhibitor of JMJD2A comes from spectroscopic analyses.
 Pseudo-modulated field-sweep echo electron paramagnetic resonance (EPR) spectra of JMJD2A with Fe3+ bound (substituting for the catalytically active Fe2+) are shown in Figure 2 (green curve); the spectrum shows a pronounced EPR signature between 400 and 650 mT with a number of maxima and minima as is typical for nitrogen-complexed Fe3+.
-The presence of the EPR-visible Fe3+ stems from aerial oxidation of the catalytically active Fe2+.
+49-51 The presence of the EPR-visible Fe3+ stems from aerial oxidation of the catalytically active Fe2+.
 Upon addition of 3a, additional signals appeared, three of which are located between 100 and 400 mT, and one broad positive band, which is centered at around 870 mT.
 Clear dose dependency was observed at the marker band located at around 870 mT (orange curves in Figure 2 and Supporting Figure 3).

 Figure 2.
-Pseudo-modulated field-sweep echo EPR spectra of JMJD2A in complex with Fe3+ without 3a (green curve) and increasing concentrations (25, 50, 100, 150, 200 μM) of inhibitor (orange curves).
+Pseudo-modulated field-sweep echo EPR spectra of JMJD2A in complex with Fe3+ without 3a (green curve) and increasing concentrations (25, 50, 100, 150, 200 μ M) of inhibitor (orange curves).
 The complex of 3a and Fe3+ in solution results in a profoundly different spectrum (blue curve).

-EPR experiments performed on a sample without enzyme, but with Fe3+ and 3a at a molar ratio of ~1:3 resulted in significantly different band patterns and signal maxima (blue curve), in particular at the magnetic-field positions around 550 mT and 900 mT.
-The results can be rationalized by invoking formation of two different Fe3+ complexes: one with 3a bound to iron within the active site if enzyme is present and one with iron complexed by 3a in solution.
-The formation of a complex of 3a and Fe3+ within the active site of JMJD2A was supported by additional pulsed ESEEM experiments (Supporting Figure 4).
+The EPR experiments were also performed on a sample without enzyme, but with Fe^{3+} and 3a at a molar ratio of \sim 1:3.
+This resulted in significantly different band patterns and signal maxima (blue curve), in particular at the magnetic-field positions around 550 mT and 900 mT.
+The combined results can be rationalized by invoking formation of two different Fe3+ complexes: one with 3a bound to iron within the active site if enzyme is present and one with iron complexed by 3a in solution.
+The formation of a complex of 3a and Fe3+ within the active site of JMJD2A is supported by additional pulsed ESEEM experiments (Supporting Figure 4).

 The binding of deferoxamine 1 and deferasirox 3a to JMJD2A was further studied by NMR spectroscopy using recombinant protein.
 The addition of JMJD2A complexed with Zn2+ to a sample of 3a led to significant line broadening and signal reduction of 3a peaks indicating that 3a binds to JMJD2A (Figure 3a-b).
 This observation is consistent with wLOGSY analyses whereby 3a shares the same NOE sign with JMJD2A in a sample containing 3a and JMJD2A (Figure 3c), indicating the formation of a 3a:JMJD2A complex.
-In contrast, the addition of JMJD2A to a sample of 1 led to little line broadening of the deferoxamine peaks suggesting that 1 binds only very weakly to JMJD2A, consistent with wLOGSY experiments indicating only a weak binding event (Supporting Figure 5).
+By contrast, the addition of JMJD2A to a sample of 1 led to little line broadening of the deferoxamine peaks suggesting that 1 binds only relatively weakly to JMJD2A, consistent with wLOGSY experiments indicating only a weak binding event (Supporting Figure 5).
 Thus, under our experimental conditions, 3a binds JMJD2A significantly more tightly than 1.

 Figure 3.
-NMR analyses of deferasirox binding to JMJD2A (KDM4A) by a) 1H excitation sculpting suppression NMR analysis, b) 1H CPMG NMR analysis, and c) wLOGSY NMR analysis.
-Blue trace: 200 μM 3a, red trace: 200 μM 3a and 10 μM JMJD2A in buffer containing 50 μM Zn2+.
+NMR analyses of deferasirox binding to JMJD2A (KDM4A) by a) 1 H excitation sculpting suppression NMR analysis, b) 1 H CPMG NMR analysis, and c) wLOGSY NMR analysis.
+Blue trace: 200 μ M 3a, red trace: 200 μ M 3a and 10 μ M JMJD2A in buffer containing 50 μ M Zn2+.